Learn from community masters & practitioners.

 Traditional craft maker

-Rose Belare is from Long Tungan in Baram.
+Rose Belarek is from Long Tungan in Baram.
 With over 30 years of experience across a multitude of traditional craft making skills namely weaving, beading and embroidery, she has ventured into efforts to contemporarize traditional designs to suit the taste of the modern market.

 Rose is also working with rural communities to ensure responsible and sustainable extraction of raw materials like bamboo and tree bark.
 This gives income for the community and allow craft makers to focus on the design and production.

 Rose, with her husband Jarau Braim also choreograph traditional Kenyah dance performances and cultural demonstrations.
 They have performed and exhibited both locally and internationally.

 Rose also conducts crafts workshops in rural villages so the women can use their crafts-making skills as a tool to relief poverty.

-SABU ULENG : The “Sabu Uleng” in Kenyah literally means the “necklace with red pendant” is a traditional piece of the Orang Ulu community.
+SABU ULENG : The “Sabu Uleng” (Kenyah) which means, the “necklace with red pendant” is a traditional piece worn by the Orang Ulu community.
 Traditionally, it is shaped and designed from rare and durable materials such as stone and glassbeads.
 It was once believed that the owners of such beads render power to it.

 - Classes and workshops (Private & Group)